 The Einstein Starting Researcher programme allows eligible Berlin institutions to recruit and retain outstanding researchers by giving Einstein Starting Researchers time at a crucial career stage to focus on their research project.

-Candidates must have completed their doctoral degree at least two years prior to submitting their application.
+Eligibility: Candidates must have completed their doctoral degree at least two years prior to submitting their application.
 Candidates who have already obtained their Habilitation are also encouraged to apply, provided they earned the degree no more than three years prior to application.
-If the applicant in question has children, this period shall be extended by two years per child, regardless of the applicant’s gender.
-Exceptions due to care work, illness, or personal circumstances will be judged on a case-by-case basis.
-The programme is open to candidates based in Germany or abroad.
+This period can be extended if the candidate has children, and exceptions due to care work, illness, or personal circumstances are possible.

 Volume: The funding covers the candidate’s position as well as additional staff, directly incurred expenses and/or minor investments necessary to reach the project’s objectives.

 Questions and answers about programmes und applications

 Here you can find general questions and answers about programmes und applications.

 Questions and answers about the programme "Einstein Starting Researcher"